JayCo-Embedded-Solutions/.github/profile/README.md

 The other hardware design files, including schematic pages and gerber files, are located in the [Range-Recon-Flight-Controller/Hardware](https://github.com/JayCo-Embedded-Solutions/Range-Recon-Flight-Controller/tree/f446prototype/hardware) directory.

+Now, for some general features of the hardware design:

+- The sensors and peripherals selected for the hardware design were selected to be the same modules that were used for prototyping.
+This is to reduce uncertainty and boost confidence in the board working on the first try, since they are components that we are familiar with.
+- The placement of (most of) the components on the board is according to our STM32 IOC file, which determines which ports on the chip are used for which devices.
+Placing the components based on their pin locations is best to maximize signal integrity (not having to run many long traces), and make it easier for routing as well.
+Of course there are exceptions to this rule since board space is limited.
+- The stackup for this design is a 4-layer controlled-impedance stackup.
+There are signal layers on the bottom and top layers, with two inner GND layers.
+We need controlled impedance for this design for routing the RF section.
 ## Other Documentation
 - Project Specification
 - Milestone Report